Village Crossing Shopping Center: History

 in 1987, AT&T announced the closure of their teletype facility and that all 1000 employees would be moved into another facility in Naperville, Illinois,.
 After almost 30 years of operation, the facility officially closed later that same year.

 The site was acquired and developed by the Trammell Crow Company for an undisclosed sum.
 Construction began in the beginning of 1988.
 Many structures of the industrial complex were demolished in favor of parking spaces as well as a 500,000 square foot parking garage.

-One of the first anchor stores to open in the first phase of Village Crossing was a 65,000 square foot Jewel-Osco building and a 112,000 square foot Montgomery Ward store (which closed in 1999).
+One of the first anchor stores to open in the first phase of Village Crossing was a 65,000 square foot Jewel-Osco building and a 112,000 square foot Montgomery Ward store (which closed in 2001 due to bankruptcy).

 In 2001, Crown Theaters Village Crossing 18 opened.
-Crown Theaters was acquired by AMC Theatres in 2007.
+Crown Theaters was acquired by Kerasotes in 2007, which in turn was acquired by AMC in 2011.